PromiseTi/sinso-getway-document/docs/Install/quickInstallation.md

 ---
-id: Quick installation
+id: Quick How-To Guide!
-title: Quick Installation!
+title: Quick How-To Guide!
 sidebar_position: 2
 ---

-To install the sinso node, you need to complete the following procedure
+To install SINSO nodes, you need to complete the following steps:

-1. Install the sinso GUI mining program
+1. Install the SINSO GUI mining program

-2. Configure the sinso parameter
+2. Set up configurations

-3. Run sinso
+3. Run the SINSO GUI mining program

-4. Add the sinso node
+4. Add SINSO nodes

-5. Use SINSO token to provide funds for your node for main network interaction
+5. Use T-SINSO as the gas fee for your nodes and their interaction with the Mainnet.

 6. NAT address

-7. Start the sinso node and check whether your sinso is working
+7. Start SINSO nodes and check whether your SINSO nodes are working properly

-## Install sinso
+## Installing SINSO

 Currently supported systems: